40 Best Ways to Jumpstart Your Career

 Spend a bit more than you are given

 Use your account regularly, for the best reasons, and when you reach its limit, exceed it slightly.
 You will then be hauled in front of the expense tribunal, at which you say, “I’m sorry, but my trip to Seattle brought in all kinds of new business.
 Perhaps I’ll stay home next time.”

-You will receive glares, murmered admonishments, and the clearance to continue your slightly aggressive ways.
+You will receive glares, murmured admonishments, and the clearance to continue your slightly aggressive ways.
 Next month, exceed it by even more.
 The accounting gods will soon learn that the only way to soothe your jabs is to expand what’s permissible to you.
-Chances are you’ll also get a promotion to justify this decision.
+Who knows: you may also get a promotion to justify this decision.
 Congratulations!